careful7j/RealmSampleApp/README.md

 - Json serializing examples<br>
 - Database migration example, database set up and encryption<br>
 - Steiho realm browser integration
-- This example has two branches: for realm v0.87.4 and for realm v2.2.1 (you can switch between branches)
+- This example has two versions: for realm v0.87.4 and for realm v2.2.1 (switch between branches)
 <br><br>

 I use Realm in my weather application which has more than 30 000 users and it shows itself as a great reliable product.